 Dessert: Pistachio Tiramisu.
 Trust me, you won’t regret it.
 The waiter recommended it and my friend and I immediately jumped on the opportunity to try it!
 I am not sure if this is seasonal but if you happen to be there and try it, let me know.

-Check out my Three-Day Verona Itinerary for a deeper dive into this enchanting city.
+Check out my Three-Day Verona Itinerary (Coming Soon) for a deeper dive into this enchanting city.

 Similar Posts